-To access measurements, press from the bottom menu and select the appropriate measurement tool.
+To access measurements, tap the Tools icon from the bottom menu and select the appropriate measurement tool.
 Multiple measurement tools are available for use, availability of tools depends on the imaging mode and application selected.

 Measurements are performed by placing 1 or more calipers on the screen, that make up the full measurement once all calipers are placed.
 The center of the crosshairs of the caliper correlate to the ultrasound pixel that is focused on for making the exact measurement.
 For each caliper placed, a small circular hit region will be created so that caliper adjustment can be made without your finger covering the caliper crosshair.